WhiskeySockets/Baileys/README.md

  If you require more functionality than provided, it'll super easy for you to write an extension (More on this at the end).

 * __Install__
-    Create and cd to your NPM project directory and then in terminal, write: ``` npm install github:adiwajshing/Baileys ``` Then import in your code using:
+    Create and cd to your NPM project directory and then in terminal, write: ``` npm install baileys ``` Then import in your code using:
     ``` javascript
         const WhatsAppWeb = require('Baileys')